-Here are some common gaslighting phrases from parents and how adult children can respond to them.
+Here are some of the most common gaslighting phrases and how you can respond.

 - “Why are you always so defensive?”

-When your parents dismiss your feelings, it hurts and angers you.
-But the moment you get into tense arguments over your feelings or their dismissal, you’ve already lost.
+But when you get into tense arguments over your feelings or their dismissal, you’ve already lost the battle.

-Be prepared for these gaslighting sentences and keep your focus on what’s causing your emotion, not your emotion itself.
+Be prepared for these gaslighting sentences and keep your focus on what’s causing your emotions, not the emotions themselves.

 “You’re being too sensitive”

-This is by far the most common gaslighting tactic in a gaslighter’s arsenal.
-The accuser dismisses your feelings and shows no respect for your emotions.
+This is by far the most common manipulation tactic in a gaslighter’s arsenal.
+The accuser dismisses your feelings and shows no respect for your feelings.
 They try to manipulate you into believing that you are the problem.

 How to respond